What is the issue?

 Every boat develops some small leaks at one time or another.
 The most irritating ones are those that manifest themselves during a passage when they are highly inconvenient to address.Why address this?

 At sea, leaks disturb sleep and ruin supplies.
-Putting an end to these small irritating leaks quickly is a must.How to address this?
+Putting an end to these small irritating leaks quickly is a must.Sail with the Instincts of a Local Pro

 A simple and easy quick 'passage fix' is to use something as simple as children's play dough best recognised by the popular brand 'Play-Doh'.